Sean-Mc-Mahon/McTasticRecipes/README.md

         1. Cooking
         2. Baking
         3. Snacks
-        4. Contact
-        5. Login
+        4. Login
-        6. Register
+        5. Register

     - For users who are logged in, the list items are as follows:
         1. Cooking
         2. Baking
         3. Snacks
-        4. Contact
-        5. Logout
+        4. Logout
-        6. Profile
+        5. Profile
-        7. Add Recipe
+        6. Add Recipe

     - Python determines if the user is logged in or not by checking `if 'user' in session` and passes this data to Jinja to display the correct navbar for the user.